History

 By the mid-1960s the Grant brothers were working two circuits at once: the hotel trade and the Kingston studio system.

-The hotel work came through the Cardinals, a Falmouth band of professionals (lawyers, accountants, teachers) who took Norman and Ralston on as what Norman would later describe as "the only ghetto youth in the band."
-They played hotels all over the island six nights a week, while attending school in the daytime, covering calypso and soul, Beatles ballads, James Brown, Smokey Robinson, the Impressions, the Temptations, the Stylistics.
-"That was a good training ground," Norman has said.
-"Knowing all those melodies helps you create your own style, and helps you not to clash with music that's already made."
-After the Cardinals, they moved through Schubert and the Miracles and eventually spent around eight years in the Celestial band, based in Montego Bay, earning about £20 a week and recording two albums aimed at the tourist trade.
-Those early records still sell for large sums in the collectors' market.
-Along the way they cut a reggae version of "Little Green Apples" long before Dennis Brown's version.
+The hotel work came through the Cardinals, a Falmouth band of professionals (lawyers, accountants, teachers) who took Norman and Ralston on as, in Norman's later phrase, "the only ghetto youth in the band".
+They played hotels all over the island six nights a week while attending school in the daytime, covering calypso and soul, Beatles ballads, James Brown, Smokey Robinson, the Impressions, the Temptations.
+"Knowing all those melodies helps you create your own style," Norman has said, "and helps you not to clash with music that's already made."
+After the Cardinals they passed through Schubert and the Miracles and eventually spent around eight years in the Celestial band, based in Montego Bay, earning about £20 a week and recording two albums aimed at the tourist trade; those records still command large sums on the collectors' market.
+Along the way they cut a reggae version of "Little Green Apples" long before Dennis Brown took the song on.

 Kingston was harder.
-Ralston had spent time at Cobbler Camp, a correctional facility in Jamaica, where he encountered Aston "Family Man" Barrett singing in the choir.
-Barrett would later become the Wailers' bassist, one of the most recorded musicians in reggae history.
-Norman meanwhile stayed with relatives in August Town and Trenchtown, sleeping on floors, living on whatever was available.
-"Just eat dumpling and butter," as he put it later.
+Ralston had spent time at Cobbler Camp, a correctional facility, where he encountered Aston "Family Man" Barrett, the future Wailers bassist and one of the most recorded musicians in reggae, singing in the choir.
+Norman stayed with relatives in August Town and Trenchtown, sleeping on floors, living on whatever was available.
+"Just eat dumpling and butter," as he later put it.
 They queued for auditions at every major label.
-At Prince Buster's studio they were turned away before they could get set up: the Maytals were in the middle of a session and when their time was up, it was up.
-"We never got to record," Ralston remembered.
-Duke Reid gave them their first group single in 1966.
-Reid's studio had no headphones, and Norman had to physically turn away from the piano to hear what he was playing over the room.
-"He liked us," Ralston recalled.
+At Prince Buster's studio they were turned away before they could set up: the Maytals were in the middle of a session, and when their time was up, it was up.
+"We never got to record," Ralston has remembered.
+Duke Reid gave them their first group single in 1966; the room had no headphones, and Norman had to turn his back to the piano to hear what he was playing over it.
+"He liked us," Ralston has recalled.
 "Said, 'you have a nice little Christian song.'"
-They met Bob Marley, Desmond Dekker, Alton Ellis and Jimmy Cliff in those Kingston years, the whole generation passing through the same rooms.
+In those Kingston years they met Bob Marley, Desmond Dekker, Alton Ellis, and Jimmy Cliff, the whole generation passing through the same rooms.

-In 1970 they entered the Jamaica Festival Song Contest and placed third.
-Six finalists were told to present themselves to producer Bunny Lee the following morning.
-They went to Randy's Studio at 17 North Parade and recorded, mastered and pressed within two days, paid in records rather than cash.
-That session turned out to be the first the Soul Syndicate (Jamaica's foremost studio rhythm section) ever cut together.
-Bunny Lee recorded around fourteen songs with them across multiple sessions and taught them the business side: PRS, publishing, how studios operated and who owned what.
+In 1970 they placed third in the Jamaica Festival Song Contest, and the six finalists were told to present themselves to the producer Bunny Lee the following morning.
+They went to Randy's Studio at 17 North Parade, recorded, mastered, and pressed inside two days, and were paid in records rather than cash.
+That session was the first the Soul Syndicate, Jamaica's foremost studio rhythm section, ever cut together.
+Lee recorded around fourteen songs with them across multiple sessions and taught them the business side: PRS, publishing, how studios operated, and who owned what.
 "He showed us that we could do it ourselves," Norman has acknowledged.

-By 1974 they were booking sessions under their own steam, working with Sly Dunbar, Lloyd Parks and Ancell Collins.
-That year they became the first act ever to rent Treasure Isle studio from Duke Reid (the first time Reid had ever let the room to another act), recording "Jahovia" and "I Love You So" with Family Man and Carlton Barrett.
+By 1974 they were booking sessions under their own steam, working with the drummer Sly Dunbar, the bassist Lloyd Parks, and the keyboardist Ansel Collins.
+That year they became the first act ever to rent Treasure Isle studio from Duke Reid, who had never let the room to another act before.
+The session produced "Jahovia" and "I Love You So", with Aston and Carlton Barrett on bass and drums.

 Rasta & Roots

 Ralston Grant, standing outside before dawn in Falmouth in 1974, watched a full moon.
 In the shadow of a cloud passing across it, the face of Haile Selassie appeared, then shifted into the form of a child of about ten years old.
-"I was kind of scared to go back in the house," he remembered years later.
+"I was kind of scared to go back in the house," he has remembered.
 "I came back out and looked up again.
 And I said, well, stick on the locks."
 He grew his dreadlocks that year.
 Norman's own path toward Rastafari had been building longer and more quietly.
-There had been Rastamen around Falmouth since he was fourteen.
-Haile Selassie had visited Jamaica in 1966, and Norman was already making music by then.
-The faith, for him, was less a single conversion moment and more a deepening conviction.
-"It was about self-reliance," he said.
+There had been Rastamen around Falmouth since he was fourteen, and Haile Selassie had visited Jamaica in 1966, by which time Norman was already making music.
+The faith, for him, was less a single conversion moment than a deepening conviction.
+"It was about self-reliance," he has said.

-"Rasta Pon Top" came out in 1975 on Carib Gems in the UK.
-Carib Gems had been distributing their music since around 1972.
+"Rasta Pon Top" came out on Carib Gems in the UK in 1975, the label having distributed their music since around 1972.
 In the British reggae market of the time, five thousand copies was considered a solid result for an LP.
-The album was unambiguous in its intent: "Give Rasta Praise," "Beat Them Jah Jah," music built entirely on conscious conviction, fourteen years into a career that had started in Sunday school choir and hotel lounges.
+The record was unambiguous in its intent, with tracks such as "Give Rasta Praise" and "Beat Them Jah Jah", the work of a band fourteen years out of Sunday school choir and the hotel lounge circuit, and now openly Rastafarian.
 "We were going to the studio singing 'I'm hungry, fire for Babylon,'" Ralston has said.
 "Sad songs.
 But we're happy, dancing off for sadness.
 For some reason the world loved it."
-He put it another way too: "In the world there are classes of people.
-People all over can relate to reggae, at one time maybe some would say they're singing about us."
+He has put it another way: "In the world there are classes of people.
+People all over can relate to reggae; at one time maybe some would say they're singing about us."

 These songs are not going to tell you to take a gun and kill that man because he is wicked.
 We can tell you that you're wicked, with a smile.